Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Mathematical formulations

 In the above $\partial_0 I$ denotes the subset of boundary points of $I$ that correspond to endpoints of $\Gamma(t)$ where $g$ is set to vanish, and only in that case does it make sense to consider \eqref{eq:axibc} separately from \eqref{eq:freeslipbc}.
 I.e.\ from now on we will assume that $g(\vec x(0)) = 0$ on $\partial_0 I$, so that \eqref{eq:axibc} implies $g(\vec x(t)) = 0$ on $\partial_0 I$ for all $t$.
 In our paper, we will consider \eqref{eq:axibc} only for \eqref{eq:gmu}, with $\mu\leq-1$, and \eqref{eq:gAngenent}.
 The subscripts $D,C,N$ relate to Dirichlet, clamped and Navier boundary conditions, respectively, with the former relevant for curvature flow, and the latter two having applications for elastic flow.
 In Table~\ref{tab:diagram} we visualise the different types of boundary nodes that we consider in this paper.

 For some of the weak formulations, it will be useful to have an analogue of \eqref{eq:varkappa} for the geodesic curvature $\varkappa_g$, recall \eqref{eq:varkappag}.
-To this end, we note that is can be easily shown from \eqref{eq:varkappa} that
+To this end, we note that it can be easily shown from \eqref{eq:varkappa} that

 see \cite[(2.16)]{hypbol}.
 Combining (\ref{eq:varkappag}) and (\ref{eq:ng}) yields that

 Let $(\cdot,\cdot)$ denote the $L^2$--inner product on $I$, and let